evannilaz-zz/artrium-tab-old/README.md

 - Background Image
 - Right-click to Remove Bookmark
 - URL Search
-- Acrylic Theme (Available in Version 0.6)
+- Themes (Available at version 0.6)

 ## How To Use
 Since I made Artrium with design-oriented mind, a lot of features are silently placed.
 You may not recognize the features.